synapsecns/sdk-docs/bridge/Bridge.md

 - Output estimation from one chain/token to another chain/token
 - Initiating Bridge transactions from any supported chain/token to any supported chain/token

+## Notes
+Note that for transactions on the Boba Mainnet, the SDK will automatically populate the `gasLimit` and `gasPrice` fields.
+This is not the case for any other chain at this time.

 ## Examples

 ```typescript